lcphill/Parking-docs/Networking-Terms-Glossary.md

 - IRB (Integrated Routing and Bridging)
    - Asymmetric versus symmetric:
       - Asymmetric-IRB performs routing only on the ingress VTEP
-      - Symmetric-IRB  performs routing on both ingress and egress VTEPs
+      - Symmetric-IRB  performs routing on both ingress and egress VTEPs (preferred)
    - 'l2vpn-evpn' address family
    - VTEPs perform both routing and bridging (i.e., IRB)
    - Asymmetric IRB
-      - Not under consideration in our environment
       - EVPN is strictly an L2-VPN overlay, with inter-subnet traffic routed only at the ingress VTEP.
          - Remote ARP entries are maintained in hardware (does not scale)
       - Inter-VLAN routing occurs on the first hop (local) VTEP, followed by VXLAN bridging towards the destination using L2VNI